 Federal regulations and U-M policy limit the types of financial assistance available to international students.
-University admissions policies require that students with F-1, F-2, J-1, J-2, and G-series visas have enough resources to meet their expenses throughout their stay at U-M; students with these visas are not eligible for federal student aid.
+University admissions policies require that students with F-1, F-2, J-1, J-2, and G-series visas have enough resources to meet their expenses at U-M; students with these visas are not eligible for federal student aid.
 However, some non-U.S. citizens may be eligible for need-based financial aid programs (see below).
 A paper copy of this information is also available here.

 If you are an international student who is eligible for need-based aid, see the information for New Undergraduates or Current Undergraduates to find out how to apply.

-The university offers a short-term, low-interest loan for international students who are enrolled full-time at the University of Michigan.
-It should be used only as a last resort to provide funding in emergency situations.
+The university offers a short-term, low-interest loan for international students enrolled full-time at U-M. It should be used as a last resort in emergency situations.
 This could include the need to travel home due to a family crisis or a national circumstance.
-Because this is a loan program and the funds must be repaid, the long-range solution must include identifying sources of funds to repay the loan.
+Because this is a loan program, the student must identify sources to repay the loan.
 Details of the program are listed below.

 |U-M International Student Loan Program

 |Sponsor and How to Apply

 - How to apply: Contact us to complete an International Student Loan application and attach all documentation including: budget sheet, proof of emergency circumstances and demonstrated ability to meet the majority of attendance costs.